Exploring Beaver Valley And Old Baldy Conservation Area

 The Boyne River, meandering along the trail that led from the parking lot to the falls had the occasional golden leaf floating.

-Due to a summer of great rainfalls, the forest was lush and full of ferns and moss.ย The Falls ย – although not too high at 7 metres – were full of water, creating an awesome effect.
+Due to a summer of great rainfalls, the forest was lush and full of ferns and moss.
+The Falls – although not too high at 7 metres – were full of water, creating an awesome effect.

 We continued on to Old Baldy Conservation Area (Grey Sauble Conservation), located atop the Niagara Escarpment.
 The Bruce Trail runs through the conservation area.